zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-05-04】[jj-vcs / jj](https://github.com/jj-vcs/jj) - A Git-compatible VCS that is both simple and powerful
+* 【2025-05-04】[Mail-0 / Zero](https://github.com/Mail-0/Zero) - Experience email the way you want with 0 – the first open source email app that puts your privacy and safety first.
+Join the discord: https://discord.gg/0email
+* 【2025-05-04】[alacritty / alacritty](https://github.com/alacritty/alacritty) - A cross-platform, OpenGL terminal emulator.
+* 【2025-05-04】[htr-tech / zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
+This Tool is made for educational purpose only !
+Author will not be responsible for any misuse of this toolkit !
 * 【2025-05-03】[cloudflare / agents](https://github.com/cloudflare/agents) - Build and deploy AI Agents on Cloudflare
 * 【2025-05-02】[hzpt-inet-club / english-note](https://github.com/hzpt-inet-club/english-note) - 从0开始学习英语语法
 * 【2025-05-02】[TheRobotStudio / SO-ARM100](https://github.com/TheRobotStudio/SO-ARM100) - Standard Open Arm 100